Gustavus Reunion Weekend

 The Alumni and Parent Engagement Office at Gustavus is pleased to offer a hybrid programming model for reunions, complete with opportunities to celebrate together with Gusties from other reunion classes, partake in optional events coordinated by the College, and spend time with your classmates at activites planned by your reunion committee.
 While there are plenty of elements still in the works, you can be sure that reunion weekend will incorporate:

 - Campus Tours (learn about changes and updates since your time on campus)

 - Alumni College (engage with faculty, staff and alumni in lifelong learning)

 - Remembrance Services (honor classmates who have fallen before you and listen to the Alumni Choir)

 - Class Dinners and Receptions (spend time catching up and making new memories)

-- Donor Reception (event hosted in appreciation of the generosity of Gusties - make a gift in the year leading up to your reunion to receive an invitation)
+- Donor Reception (recognize and appreciate of the generosity of Gusties - make a gift in the year leading up to your reunion to receive an invitation)

-- Community Concert (featuring professional alumni musicians from across the decades)
+- Community Concert (enjoy professional alumni musicians from across the decades)